-- after the final allotment of assets; - after the decision homologating the insolvency plan becomes res judicata (unless if otherwise provided therein); - upon request of the insolvent, when the insolvency situation ceases or all creditors consent to closing the procedure; or

-• when the administrator concludes that the insolvent's estate is insufficient to pay the court costs and the remaining debts of the insolvent's estate.
+- after the final allotment of assets; - after the decision homologating the insolvency plan becomes res judicata (unless if otherwise provided therein); - upon request of the insolvent, when the insolvency situation ceases or all creditors consent to closing the procedure; or - when the administrator concludes that the insolvent's estate is insufficient to pay the court costs and the remaining debts of the insolvent's estate.

-A PER will be concluded with the decision homologating the recuperation plan, in case such plan is approved, or with the declaration by the administrator that the negotiations ended without it have been possible to agree on the plan with the creditors.
-In this case, the administrator must also give its opinion on whether the company is in a situation of insolvency.
+Both the PER and the PEAP are concluded with a decision expressly agreeing to the plan (PER) or the payment agreement (PEAP); with the plan's or the agreement's approval; in case the deadline is exceeded; or with the declaration by the administrator that the negotiations with the creditors ended unsuccessfully.
+In this case, the administrator must also give its opinion on whether the debtor is in a situation of insolvency.